shenlong3010/shenlong2010/README.md

 ## I'm currently a student at Drexel University major in CS, minor in SE

 - 🔭 I’m currently working on a small project for my resume
-- 🌱 I’m currently learning everything
+- 🌱 I'm willing to learn anything by the way
-- 👯 I’m looking to collaborate on any open source project
+- 👯 I’m not an expert but would love to collaborate on any open source project
-- 😄 Pronouns: you can call me Luke
+- 😄 Pronouns: you can call me Luke (my name is hard to say correctly)

 ### Languages and Tools: